 4. Vitamin D (25‑Hydroxy Test)

-Vitamin D functions as a neuro‑steroid hormone, supporting nerve growth and regulating serotonin and dopamine.
+Vitamin D is far more than a bone health nutrient.
+It acts as a neurosteroid hormone, supporting nerve growth and helping regulate both serotonin and dopamine.

 Deficiency often leads to emotional dysregulation, irritability, low mood, and slower cognitive processing, symptoms that frequently overlap with ADHD.